KachiEN-solo/ChemE-MatLab/README.md

 ## 🛠 How to Use

 1. Clone the repository
-2. Open any project folder in MATLAB
+2. Open any project folder in the appropriate enironment
-3. Run the main script (typically `main.m` or similar)
+3. Run the main script
 4. Review plots and code comments for interpretation

 ---